gbmhunter/blog/content/electronics/communication-protocols/4-20ma-current-loops.md

 The reason that the valid range is set between 4-20mA and not say, 0-20mA is so that no current can be used to signify that the transmitter is either not connected or not working correctly.

 It also allows devices to be self-powered from the current-loop, as long as the devices consume more than 4mA.
 The 0-20mA protocol does not allow for self-powered devices.

-Note that some devices do use a 0-20mA protocol instead.

 ## Types